Arabah: Archaeology: Kingdom of Edom

+Israel and Jordan, 20th-21st c.

 The Israel–Jordan Peace Treaty was signed in the Arava on October 26, 1994.
 The governments of Jordan and Israel are promoting development of the region.
 There is a plan to bring sea water from the Red Sea to the Dead Sea through a canal (Red–Dead Seas Canal), which follows along the Arabah.
 This (long envisioned) project was once an issue of dispute between Jordan and Israel, but it was recently agreed that the project shall be constructed on and by the Jordanian side.